liteseed/documentation/src/content/docs/references/glossary.md

 ## Holographic State

-AO’s consensus mechanism where all actor interactions are logged on Arweave and each node reconstructs state locally from those logs.
+ao’s consensus mechanism where all actor interactions are logged on Arweave and each node reconstructs state locally from those logs.

 ## Liteseed Network

-A decentralized network of bundlers coordinated via an AO governance contract, designed to distribute upload load and ensure reliability.
+A decentralized network of bundlers coordinated via an ao governance contract, designed to distribute upload load and ensure reliability.

 ## Liteseed Token